jnozzi/cocoadev.com/markdown/AccessorMethods.md

 }

 Alternatively, one could use a     @synchronized block here, and reduce the intellectual overhead of maintaining the lock.
-See General/LockingAPIs for a discussion of some of the available locking strategies and their various advantages and disadvantages.
+See LockingAPIs for a discussion of some of the available locking strategies and their various advantages and disadvantages.

 ----